 In April 2017 the Mayor of London gave the green light to German discount supermarket chain Lidl’s proposal to build a £70m UK headquarters in Tolworth, on a site hitherto occupied by the Jubilee Way motorcycle track.

-Plans have recently been submitted for the conversion of much of Tolworth Tower to residential apartments for rent, including on-site affordable housing.
+Plans for the conversion of much of Tolworth Tower to residential apartments for rent were unanimously approved by Kingston council in October 2019.
 The developers’ CGI at the top of this article shows the proposed future look of the building, which is not radically different from its present appearance.
 A second phase of additional housing on neighbouring land is likely to materialise sooner or later, as is the redevelopment of the former government offices site to the south of the Tolworth roundabout.

 A high proportion of homes in the ward of Tolworth and Hook Rise are owner-occupied and contain dependent children.
 According to the 2011 census, 64 per cent of residents are white British and the most populous minorities are of Indian and Sri Lankan birth or descent.